netAction/CUL_FS20/README.md

 	  }
 	});

 If you need the status of a channel later read *d.Desk.lastCommand*.
 This contains the last command no matter if it was received or sent by CUL_FS20.
+So the code above boils down to:

+	d.Desk[(d['Remote Ch1'].lastCommand=='on') ? 'dim100' : 'off']();

 Sometimes you want to run some commands just after the CUL adapter has been initialized.
 This could be the case to send some default values or to to program a receiver to a new address.